mishael-o/Dapper.SimpleSqlBuilder/README.md

     .Where($"UserTypeId = {userTypeId}")
     .OrderBy($"Name ASC, Age DESC");

-//The query can also be written as this builder = SimpleBuilder.CreateFluent()
+// The query can also be written as this builder = SimpleBuilder.CreateFluent()
     .Select($"Name").Select($"Age").Select($"Role")
     .From($"User")